npcole/npyscreen/docs/Documentation.rst

     This is an *experimental* version of the FormMultiPage class that adds the on_ok and on_cancel methods of the ActionForm class and automatically creates cancel and ok buttons on the last page of the form.

 FormMultiPageWithMenus, FormMultPageActionWithMenus
-    Menu-enabled classes of the above classes.
+    Menu-enabled versions of the above classes.

 Menus
 =====